maxdml/OSS-for-AI-DBOS-workshop/README.md

 4. Give Claude a prompt like:

    > Build a minimal DBOS Python app called `research-agent`.
 It should expose a single workflow `research_workflow(topic, target_count)` that runs an agent loop against OpenAI's Responses API.
 The model has two tools: the hosted `web_search` tool and a local `save_lead` tool implemented as a DBOS step that appends a row to `leads.csv`.
 Every LLM call must also be a DBOS step so turns are checkpointed.
-Keep it to a single `main.py` plus `pyproject.toml` and `dbos-config.yaml`.
+Keep it to a single `main.py` plus `pyproject.toml`.

 5. Ask Claude to explain the durability guarantees (what happens if you kill the process mid-loop) before running it.